Brian Casserly, who also goes by the name "Big B" plays trumpet, trombone and

 fixture in the St. Louis traditional jazz scene.

 Jerry Epperson's professional career began in 1959 performing in local dance bands,

-and continued at Truman State University playing in Dixieland and jazz
+and continued at Truman State University playing in traditional jazz and contemporary jazz

 bands.
 He was fortunate enough to have the chance to meet Louis

 Armstrong at this time.
 Trained in classical music, Jerry was a music

 educator for several years, and was active in several area jazz bands.